peterschaer/FME_Demos/README.md

 FME_Demos
 =========

-Sample FME-Workbenches for an internal Workshop (17 April 2014)
+Sample FME-Workbenches for an internal Workshop (3 July 2014)

 Demo 1: Usage of Published and Private Parameters